teacher-guides/teacher-guides.github.io/_posts/2015-04-4-plaint-text.markdown

 ## Web Links
 One of the great things about Markdown is that you can compile your text file in to any number of other formats.
 Simplifying HTML was the original purpose of **Markdown** and compiling to HTML remains its most common purpose.
 As such, embedding web-links within your documents is something you will no doubt be relying on.

-**Markdown** supports a number of link styles.
-The simplest of which is the inline-style made up of a
+**Markdown** supports a number of hyperlink styles.
+The simplest of which is known as the *inline-style* and is created  made up of a

 	[This link will take you to Google.com](http://www.google.com)